 - In In the Wild cannibals do this to Harry and Luna.
 They manage to escape when Luna summons a rather angry Crumple-Horned Snorkack which knocks the pot over and attacks the tribesmen.

 - In Atonement Harry dreams that Voldemort and his Death Eaters cooked him in the cauldron used during Voldemort's rebirth ceremony.

 - Seen in Surf's Up, where the oblivious Chicken Joe thinks the native Pen Guans are giving him a hot tub bath.

 - Used in Scooby-Doo! and the Samurai Sword, the gang comes upon a tribe of cannibals and get put in a pot.
 But only the guys.

 - In the orgy scene from Conan the Barbarian, a large black cauldron is carried in, containing what appears to be pea soup.
 It actually contains a soup made from human corpses (the cultists are cannibals).

-- A character in Wrong Turn 4 Bloody Beginnings is tied up by the cannibals, and slowly dies watching them hack off chunks of his flesh, which they dip (along with lots of veggies) in a big pot of boiling oil, for a "fucked up fondue".
+- A character in Wrong Turn 4: Bloody Beginnings is tied up by the cannibals, and slowly dies watching them hack off chunks of his flesh, which they dip (along with lots of veggies) in a big pot of boiling oil, for a "fucked up fondue".

 - Two explorers are captured by cannibals, stripped naked, and thrown in a cauldron of water.
 The water starts to get hot and the explorers begin to panic.
 Suddenly, one of them starts snickering.
 "What's so funny?"
-"I just peed in their soup."
+"I just pissed in their soup."

 - When trolls capture The Hobbit's party and are arguing about how to cook them, this is one option they consider.